 6. If your love prefers precious metal to paper, there's no better expression of eternal love than a nice bit of bling.
 Diamonds are all well and good but, for that touch of Celtic charm, you can't beat a Claddagh ring.
 Designed in the 17th century by a Galway man who learnt his trade when sold as a slave to a Moorish goldsmith, the ring features two hands clasping a heart topped with a crown.
 Worn on the right hand with heart pointing out, you're looking for love.
 Heart pointing in, you've bagged yourself a man.
 And if it's on the left hand with heart facing inwards, you're married and most definitely off the market.
 Try MAS Silver on Rosemary Street for size.

 7. Rings tarnish, flowers wilt... but nothing beats a tattoo to demonstrate true devotion and everlasting love.
 Skullduggeryon the Dublin Road is a city institution and can do you a lovely heart-shaped tat for the price of a meal for two (and it lasts longer).

 8. Book your beloved on a bespoke Titanic Boat Tour.
-Hire out the Lagan Boat Company's Joyce Too and fill your iPod with Celine Dion for a private recreation of the soppy classic.
+Hire out the Lagan Boat Company's Joyce Too and fill your playlist with Celine Dion for a private recreation of the soppy classic.
 Look Jack, I'm flying!
 (Lifebelts included).